-Business rates are based on local rateable values set by the Valuation Office Agency (VOA) and a multiplier set by central government (MHCLG).
-The non-domestic rating multiplier and the small business non-domestic rating multiplier for England in 2020-21 were:
+Business rates are based on local rateable values set by the Valuation Office Agency (VoA) and a multiplier set by central government (DLUHC).
+The non-domestic rating multiplier and the small business non-domestic rating multiplier for England in 2021-22 were:

-- non-domestic rating multiplier 51.2p (0.512), (2019-20 50.4p) - small business non-domestic rating multiplier 49.9p (0.499), (2019-20 49.1p)
+- non-domestic rating multiplier 51.2p, (2020-21 51.2p) - small business non-domestic rating multiplier 49.9p, (2020-21 49.9p)

 Local businesses pay NDR calculated by multiplying their rateable value (RV) by the appropriate multiplier and subtracting any relevant reliefs.
-The total VOA rateable value in Southwark at 31 March 2021 was £770.9m.
+The total VoA rateable value in Southwark at 31 March 2022 was £757.2m (at 31 March 2021 £770.9m).

-An NDR cumulative deficit of £144.5 million has arisen in the Collection Fund for 2020-21 (2019-20 £30.3m deficit), mainly due to the financial consequences of the impact of Covid-19 pandemic in 2020-21.
-The government supported businesses with 100% relief from business rates.
-The in year deficit of £140.3m can be accounted for due to lower levels of NDR income, an increase in reliefs, write-offs £1m, an increase in bad debt provisions by £7.5m and increase in appeals provisions by £21.7m.
-Notes 6, 7 and 8 explain how the Collection Fund deficit is partially met by government grants.
+An NDR cumulative deficit of £107.3 million has arisen in the Collection Fund for 2021-22 (2020-21 £144.5m deficit), mainly due to the continuing financial consequences of the impact of Covid-19 pandemic.
+The government supported certain types of businesses with 100% relief from business rates.
+The NNDR3 in year deficit of £70.6m can be accounted for due to lower levels of NDR income, an increase in reliefs, write-offs £0.3m, and an increase in bad debt provision by £1m offset by a decrease in appeals provisions of £4.1m.
+Notes 6 and 7 explain how the Collection Fund NNDR3 in year deficit is partially met by government grants.

-The council has benefited from membership of the London boroughs 67% business rates retention scheme for 2020-21, a business rates pooling arrangement, with a no detriment / no worse-off clause for being a member.
-At 31 March 2021 the council has gained with a benefit of £0.2m; however there is also a deficit of £1.7m payable to the London pool (2019-20 £4.8m benefit gain) with final pool NNDR3 results being available later in the autumn.
-No levy is payable by the council, as a result of membership of the London business rates pool.
-For 2021-22 the London pool no longer exists.
+In 2020-21 the council had membership of the London boroughs 67% business rates retention scheme, a business rates pooling arrangement, with a no detriment / no worse-off clause for being a member.
+At 31 March 2022 the council has incurred an additional cost of £1.3m due to the draft 2020-21 overall London deficit position; there was also a deficit of £1.7m paid by Southwark council to the London pool in 2020-21, with final pool NNDR3 results being available later in the autumn 2022.
+No levy was payable by the council as a result of membership of the London business rates pool.
+For 2021-22, Southwark council is not part of a business rates pool.